hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 207

-When you have completed your rites, remember Allah as you used to remember your forefathers, or with even more.
+When you have completed your rites, remember Allah as you used to remember your forefathers, or even with greater remembrance.
 There are some people who say, “Our Lord, give us in this world,” but they will have no share in the Hereafter.

 # 208